 Apart from my love for Rolfing®, I also have a great interest in people, cultures, and languages.
 I was born in Brazil to German parents and grew up in Venezuela, Holland and Germany.
 I studied International Relations and International Political Economy (including a PhD) in the UK and went on to work in international scientific management in Brazil for six years before returning to Germany to begin my new career path.
 Now I live close to Baden and dedicate my time to Rolfing®.

 My understanding of different people, cultures and languages is also reflected in my work with different bodies.
-To me, every physical body presents itself in its own unique way, and I see it as my task to comprehend its requirements so as to provide the right support for its maximum wellbeing.
+To me, every physical body presents itself in its own unique way, and I see it as my task to comprehend its requirements so as to provide the right support for maximum wellbeing.
 It is this dialogue with each individual body that fascinates me most about Rolfing®.
-Although Rolfers™ tend to adhere to what is often referred to as the “recipe” for intervention, my work with clients is always individualised to accommodate their own physical structures, movement patterns and emotional states.
+Although Rolfers® often tend to adhere to what is often referred to as the “recipe” for intervention, my work with clients is always individualised to accommodate their own physical structures, movement patterns and emotional states.
 My training as an Advanced Rolfer® has provided the necessary framework and techniques to go beyond this “recipe” and structure my work to directly meet the client’s needs.

 Trainings and Workshops